7 Household Items That Should Never Be Flushed Down the Toilet

 Key Takeaways

-- Avoid flushing certain things in the toilet, as they could cause blockages in the drain or damage to sewer pipes.
+- Avoid flushing certain things down the toilet as they could cause blockages in the drain or damages to the pipes.

 - Baby wipes